Lou Etgen, Executive Director

 Jack is an Assistant Professor of Landscape Architecture and director of the online graduate certificate program in Sustainable Urban Communities at Morgan State University (MSU).
 A registered landscape architect and LEED accredited professional, Jack is founder and principal of JGL Design Associates, Monkton, Maryland.
 He holds a Bachelor in Civil Engineering from Stevens Institute of Technology, a Master in Business Administration from Loyola College of Maryland, and a Master of Landscape Architecture from Morgan State University.
 Jack has worked with GVC for 10+ years designing rain gardens and microbioretention practices for our Clear Creeks Project.
 He also mentors MSU graduate students who gain hands-on experience creating rain gardens through a partnership between MSU and GVC.

-Peg Perry, Education and Restoration Program Director
+Peg Perry, Program Director of Education and Restoration

 With nearly two decades of experience directing environmental education programs for governmental and various educational organizations, Peg joined the Gunpowder Valley Conservancy in 2007 and has used her background in natural history, eco-psychology, and deep ecology to fulfill her life’s work: inspiring people of all ages to reconnect to our natural world as well as to restore, preserve, and protect it.
 She loves greeting the morning sun, sitting silently in nature, and hiking in the mountains.